jezcope/erambler/content/articles/2016/03/language-is-like-clothing.md

 kind: article
 created_at: Thu 31 March 2016, 17:40 BST
 tags:
-- language
+- Language
-- grammar
+- Grammar
-- data
+- Data
 ---

 I admit it: I'm a grammar nerd.
 I know the difference between 'who' and 'whom', and I'm proud.